Psst- For everyone asking what we did for Easter and what Clara found in her basket – check out those details here on Young House Life.

 Furnishings To Slowly Save Up For:

-A queen sized bed for the master (so we don’t have to sleep on our mattress on the floor anymore) A big charcoal gray u-shaped sectional for the living room (I’ve dreamed about having a big enough living space for a sectional for at least the past three years) His and hers dressers for the master bedroom that we can refinish (preferably super cheap on craigslist or from the thrift store)<–we decided we only needed one dresser since the walk-in closet has a bunch of shelves and cubbies, and happily inherited John’s parents’ old one A loooong console to go between the back wall and the sectional<– we built our giant 12′ console table when we couldn’t find something that worked in stores or on craigslist
+A queen sized bed for our bedroom (so we don’t have to sleep on our mattress on the floor anymore) A big charcoal gray u-shaped sectional for the living room (I’ve dreamed about having a big enough living space for a sectional for at least the past three years) His and hers dressers for our bedroom that we can refinish (preferably super cheap on craigslist or from the thrift store)<–we decided we only needed one dresser since the walk-in closet has a bunch of shelves and cubbies, and happily inherited John’s parents’ old one A loooong console to go between the back wall and the sectional<– we built our giant 12′ console table when we couldn’t find something that worked in stores or on craigslist

 - A larger TV stand/media center for the living room (ours is laughably dinky, but we’ll craigslist it and put the money toward something that’ll fit the space better- hopefully something thrifted or even something we can build ourselves) <– gotta get on this!

 A giant rug to define the new seating area in the living room (8 x 10?
 9 x 11?)
-A giant rug for the master bedroom (8 x 10?
+A giant rug for our bedroom (8 x 10?
 9 x 11?)
 Some kick-arse stools for the new peninsula in the kitchen once it’s there<–we got fun industrial stools from a school supply store A giant round wooden pedestal table for the future dining room Comfy chairs for the future dining table (preferably upholstered parsons chairs so they look library-ish and casual as opposed to hard and wood-heavy)<– got ‘em on Craigslist for $25 a pop

 - New shower curtains and bathroom towels and accessories for the hall bath